 Today my friend Paulien from Polienne made a post about her 2015 style goals, which made me itch to dust off the old blog and formalize my own.
-New year, new slate.
+New year, clean slate.
 I have been thinking about what I want to do for my style in 2015 and I hope writing them down will make me think them through and stick to them.
 First off, I feel I have made tremendous progress in developing my own style over the last two years, and that's thanks to both Pinterest and Instagram.
-I started Pinterest two or three years ago, and under the motto "if you do something, do it well", I put in a lot of effort to make boards that were as coherent and esthetically pleasing as possible.
+I started Pinterest two or three years ago, and under the motto "if you do something, do it well," I put in a lot of effort to make boards that were as coherent and esthetically pleasing as possible.
 Looking back now, my boards were an absolute mess.
-I did not, at all, made them coherent, I just pinned whatever the hell I thought looked pretty: Blair Eadie in ostrich feather skirts, Giovanna Battaglia in graphic neon prints, violet Proenza Schouler bags...
+I did not, at all, made them coherent, I just pinned whatever the hell I thought looked cute: Blair Eadie in ostrich feather skirts, Giovanna Battaglia in graphic neon prints, violet Proenza Schouler bags...
 After a while though, I unconsciously started gravitating towards something a little more specific, and I started noticing a pattern in the things I was pinning onto my Fall/Winter board: lots of grays and blacks and minimalistic looks, Scandinavian bloggers, Dutch bloggers.
 The bright looks and preppy girls suddenly looked off to me.

 From the moment I consciously started looking for the minimal Scandi look, everything fell into place.
 It felt right to me, right for me.
 I knew where I wanted to go with my style.
 The problem, however, was that in spite of my sudden clear vision, my closet still reflected those early stages of not knowing what the hell was up.
 The accumulation of everything I had bought between the ages of 14 and 20 did not amount to much, I tell ya, as I had gone through multiple phases like so many girls do at that age (the Blair Waldorf phase being the most memorable, oh god).
 It was a slow process transforming my closet into what I wanted it to be (a limited student budget will do that), and that process was again shaken up when I started my instagram account about one year ago.
 It was at times frustrating, disappointing, and discouraging, but instagramming my outfits has definitely made me a more conscious shopper.
 Not only did I realize how much I always shopped in the same places (Zara and H&M), I was forced to look for things that would both work for me and a picky audience.
-There will always be room for improvement, but right now when I look in the mirror, I do not wish I looked different and that has been a total revelation for me.

 So, what I wish to work on for 2015...